Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 In our situation with the zombie before, we had looked at an open set
 $$V$$ which was defined as the chunk with the player $$p$$ inside glued together with the chunks adjacent to that one.
-We said $$\Gamma(V,\mathcal{F})$$ only included the player, because this was the only entity which was mapped from $$V$$ by $$\mathcal{F}$$, but then we said there was actually one zombie $$z'$$ (another entity) inside $$V'$$, which we defined as the chunk the player was inside.
+We said $$\Gamma(V,\mathcal{F})$$ only included the player, because this was the only entity that was mapped from $$V$$ by $$\mathcal{F}$$, but then we said there was actually one zombie $$z'$$ (another entity) inside $$V'$$, which we defined as the chunk the player was inside.